cvs-health/testaro/README.md

 To validate any single Testaro test `xyz`, enter the statement `npm test xyz`.

-To execute any other executor `xyz`, call it with the statement `node run xyz`.
+To execute any other executor `xyz`, call it with the statement `npm run xyz`.

 The `tests` executor makes use of the scripts in the `validation/tests/scripts` directory, and they, in turn, run tests on HTML files in the `validation/tests/targets` directory.